 The resulting block models were validated through a set of techniques, showing consistency and adequacy to the drilling information.
-To define the mineral resources inventory of the block model, a Lersch & Grossmann algorithm shell was obtained, using; costs which were supplied by Coro that are considered reasonable for this type of deposit (Table 1) a conservative slope angle based on the site visit; and metallurgical recoveries indicated by the test work completed.
+To define the mineral resources inventory of the block model, a Lersch & Grossmann algorithm shell was obtained, using; costs which were supplied by Coro that are considered reasonable for this type of deposit (see Table 2 below); a conservative slope angle based on the site visit; and metallurgical recoveries indicated by the test work completed.